FogMeta/go-mc-sdk/README.md

-# Meta-Client-SDK
+# go-mc-sdk
 [![Made by FogMeta](https://img.shields.io/badge/made%20by-FogMeta-green.svg)](https://en.fogmeta.com/)
 [![Twitter Follow](https://img.shields.io/twitter/follow/FogMeta)](https://twitter.com/FogMeta)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-A Golang SDK for the Meta-Client service, providing an easy interface for developers to deal with the Meta-Client API.
+A Golang SDK for the MC(Meta Client) service, providing an easy interface for developers to deal with the Meta-Client API.
 It streamlines the process of securely storing, retrieving, and recovering data on the IPFS and Filecoin network.

 Meta-Client is a Web3 data service that securely stores data backups and enables data recovery.
 It automatically records data storage information and stores data on both IPFS gateway and Filecoin network, providing fast retrieval and permanent backup.